cpswarm/complex_behaviors/cpswarm_sar/README.md

-# sar
+# cpswarm_sar

 This package performs search and rescue (SAR) with a heterogeneous swarm of cyber physical systems (CPSs), i.e., unmanned aerial and ground vehicles (UAVs and UGVs).
 It is part of the complex behaviors library.
+Use case of the CPSwarm project.

 ## Overview
 To perform SAR, a swarm of UAVs covers an area.
 Once a target is found, it is tracked by the UAVs and the UGVs are informed.
 The most suitable UGV is selected to rescue the target by moving to its position.
 Once the target is rescued, the tracking UAVs continue coverage while the rescuing UGV returns home.